oceanbrowser/whatsnew-ob3-io/site/index.md

 # OB3 S2 2023 updates

-## August updates
+Latest update: August 14th 2023

 ### Edit and Share enhancements for instructors

 - when sharing a course via LTI the default privilege for Instructors (teachers) is Edit and Share.
 This privilege will allow teachers to modify sharing on content within a course without having to access the PMA (Dept) account where course sharing is setup.
+  - The intention of this privilege is to allow the OB3 co-ordinator (or trained staff within a Department) to undertake OB3 course rollovers and setup, while allowing teachers to be able to modify course sharing on content without having to have access to the PMA (Departmental) account.

-Today's enhancement changes how Edit and Share works by
+- Today's enhancement improves the teacher UX for Edit and Share by:
   - preventing Instructors from (typically accidentally) deleting Learner or Instructor groups, which are required for correct LTI course sharing operation, from their teacher account.
 These groups now appear without the "x" delete option.
   - hide groups which cannot be configured by the teacher from their account.
 Teachers must use the PMA account if they wish to adjust LTI course groups.
+This means a teacher may sometimes see that a course has 3 groups but when viewing the course the groups may not appear.
+If groups are not visible in the sharing dialog, this means they need to be edited in the PMA account.
   - Teachers can modify sharing within the course - for example allowing a student to have edit rights on a document or folder.
-This provides the flexibility required for various collaborative activities and portfolio cases of use that OB3 supports
+Teachers can create their own groups and use with course sharing.
+This provides the flexibility required for various collaborative activities and portfolio cases of use that OB3 supports.

 ### Release notes website